cheminfo/eln-docs/docs/20_samples/10_sample-edition/includes/metal/README.md

 <details>
     <summary>
-    It can be useful to denote to have special bond types between metal and ligands in metal complexes.
-Our editor can deal with that.
+    It can be useful to denote special bond types between metals and ligands in metal complexes.
+Our editor can handle that.
     </summary>
     <div>